AKST/Australian-Address-Boundaries-Land-Property-Price-Database/README.md

 if you misuse and it causes you some kind of harm.

-I will have zero claim over any work done with the aid of this project, and I won't be entitled to any shout out of thanks for any assistance this project offer the user of it in any way.
+I will have zero claim over any work done with the aid of this project, and I won't be entitled to any shout out or thanks for any assistance this project may offer the user in any of their endevours.

 Basically I'm sharing this to make increase access to this kind of information, as I know I personally found it hard to process half the datasets this database consumed.

+Why add?
+Just basic projection from liability.

 ## General Structure

 - `lib` this is where all reusable code between notebooks are
+- `sql` this may suprise you but this is where I store SQL.
+    - This is mostly loaded in the data ingestion notebook.
 - `web-out` this is where all the content is downloaded too
 - `zip-out` this is where all zips are zipped into.